 - Uninstall Kies using App Cleaner & Uninstaller.

 The first way is to delete Kies from the Applications folder.
 Drag the Kies icon to Trash, or make a right-click and select Move to Trash from the context menu.

-- Open the Library folder → go to the Caches folder → select “com.samsung.Kies” and “com.samsung.KiesCrashReporter” files and delete them.
+- Once you open the Library folder, go to the Caches folder → select “com.samsung.Kies” and “com.samsung.KiesCrashReporter” files and delete them.

 - Then, in the Library folder go to Preferences, choose “com.samsung.Kies.plist” and remove it too.

 - Finally, go to the Frameworks folder → select “SumsungKiesFoundation.framework” and “SamsungKiesSerialPort.framework” and move them to Trash.

 Also, if you want to find hidden service files and folders on your Mac, you can use a free app Funter .
 Enter “kies” in the search bar and the app will show you all the files and folders related to Kies.

 You can delete these remains right there in Funter.
 Or you can open these files in the Finder and delete them manually.

 The second method is to use the Kies uninstaller.

 - Open the “KiesMac_3-0_Setup.dmg” file from Downloads.

 - Select the uninstall option and click the Yes button to remove Kies on your Mac.